 No matter the project, the company takes a homeowner-first approach, general manager Justin Sevier says.

-“With Vintage Construction Group, people think of building the home as an experience,” he says.
+“With Vintage Homes, people think of building the home as an experience,” he says.
 “It’s so much more than just building.
 It’s keeping the clients informed and making sure they’re comfortable and confident in us.”